Stephanie West: Academic career

 In recognition of her work for the college a photograph of West featured in the all-female portrait gallery on the walls of the great hall of Hertford College.
 The gallery was established in 2014 to celebrate the 40th anniversary of the first female fellows elected to the college.

 Personal life

 West met her eventual husband Martin West (d.
 2015), a fellow Classicist, in 1960 at a lecture by former chair in Latin Eduard Fraenkel at Corpus Christi College, Oxford.
-The pair married in 1960, in Nottingham, and lived together in Polstead Road, Oxford.
+The pair married in 1960, in Nottingham, and lived together in Portland Road, Oxford.
+Together, they had one daughter and one son.